 POSSIBLE SOLUTIONS

-Find alternative models to replace EER from the marketplace – if don’t exist, consider alternative solutions like:
+Determine alternative pathway for Xcel to claim peak demand savings through incentivizing VCHPs instead of merely chasing EER.

-Model a second scoring system that will accomplish what EER does for Xcel but is specific to variable speed/inverter technology only (constant low cycling).
-Keep current EER separate from this new variable-speed model for only 1-stage gas furnaces (on and off cycling).
+Model a second scoring system that will accomplish what EER does for Xcel but is specific to variable speed/inverter technology only (constant low cycling; considering impacts of in-rush current from non-inverter equipment; utilizing AHRI 1380 for partial load DR).
+Keep current EER separate from this new variable-speed model for single- or two-stage equipment (on and off cycling).

-The goal is that Xcel’s HP program managers are required to expend staff time or hire a research/analytics firm (implementer) as a repository for the market data and research provided by EEBC members and others.
+The goal is that Xcel’s HP program managers are required to expend staff time or hire a research/analytics firm (“consultant”) as a repository for the market data and research provided by EEBC members and others.
 EEBC provides data from real-world realities from field experts vs only internal research by Xcel.